ace592-team3/ACE592-Final-Project/README.md

 ## Data Source
 The Chicago crime data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 It is available for public query via Kaggle/Google Cloud.

-The community area level housing price data is obtained from Zillow.
+The community area level housing price data is obtained from [Zillow](https://www.zillow.com/research/data/).
 The dataset represents a smoothed, seasonally adjusted measure of typical home value across region and housing type.
-It reflects the typical value fro homes in the $35^{th}$ to 65th percentile range.
+It reflects the typical value for homes in the 35th to 65th percentile range.